smart-on-fhir/smart-health-links/docs/user-stories.md

 ## "Personal Platforms"

 Alice uses a personal health record app on her phone.
-She connects to data from various sources including clincal providers, labs, pharmacies, and others.
+She connects to data from various sources including clinical providers, labs, pharmacies, and others.
 When she wants to share a subset of these data, she selects an option to "Share my records with SMART Health Links", which prompts her to create a passcode and then generates a SHL.
 Using this technique, Alice can mix and match data from